mattscilipoti/abi_registrar/README.md

     - Have one or more Lots
     - Owned by one or more Residents
     - Can add date-stamped Comments
+    - Can search by Property, Lot, or Resident info
   - Manage Residents
     - Associated with one or more Properties
     - Can be Deed Holders, Renters, or Dependents